The Truth About "Digital" Pianos

 By David Weiss, Registered Piano Technician

-The first truth is that there is no such thing as a digital piano.
+The first truth is that there is no such thing as a "digital piano" and the term "acoustic piano" is redundant.
 A piano is a musical instrument made of wood, felt, leather, and metal.
 It has no electronic components.
 It is a percussion instrument where felt covered mallets called hammers strike strings to set them in motion.

 The more important truth is that digital and acoustic pianos are not equal, and in fact are not even close.
 For the studying of traditional, classical music of the great composers, the only appropriate instrument is a piano.
 The same holds true for studying jazz, or any other type of serious music.
 A digital piano is not suitable for this because of several critical limitations: